 Challenging design patterns

-But I've been wondering if we, as UX, UI, and product designers, and giving the huge amount of similar brands, apps, and websites out there... need to remember that creativity has been always at the heart of our decisions in the search of creating unique solutions for each of our clients, also, challenging that same continuous similarity of brands and user interface styles.
+But I've been wondering if we, as UX, UI, and product designers, given the huge amount of similar brands, apps, and websites out there... need to remember that creativity has been always at the heart of our decisions in the search of creating unique solutions for each of our clients, also, challenging that same continuous similarity of brands and user interface styles.

 While libraries have followed similar blueprints for centuries, this place showcases how by breaking away from routine solutions and embracing a fresh perspective, designers can ingeniously transform even the most traditional products into captivating and inspiring experiences away from established design patterns.